ǁKaras Region: Economy and infrastructure

-The region is predominantly a small stock-farming area, consisting mostly of animals such as sheep or goats.
+The region is predominantly a small stock-farming area, the stock mostly consisting of animals such as sheep or goats.
 Game farming and irrigation farming along the Naute Dam and the Orange River have gained significantly in importance.

-Notable characteristics of the region include the harbour town of Lüderitz and its fishing and boat-building industry, the diamond areas along the coast—both on and off shore—with Oranjemund as the main centre, mining enterprises in the southern part of Namibia such as the Haib mine, (Klein Karas area, Rosh Pinah), the Kudu Gas field in the Atlantic Ocean near Lüderitz, and small-scale industries in Lüderitz and Keetmanshoop.
+Notable places in the region include the harbour town of Lüderitz and its fishing and boat-building industry, the diamond areas along the coast—both on- and off shore—with Oranjemund as the main centre, mining enterprises in the southern part of Namibia such as the Haib mine, (Klein Karas area, Rosh Pinah), the Kudu Gas field in the Atlantic Ocean near Lüderitz, and small-scale industries in Lüderitz and Keetmanshoop.

-The Hot Water Springs at Ai-Ais, the Hot Water Springs in Warmbad, the Kokerboom Forest near Keetmanshoop, the Fish River Canyon (the second-largest in the world), the Brukaros Mountain (a former volcano) near Berseba, the coastal town Lüderitz, and several guest and game farms have become important tourist attractions.
+The Hot Water Springs at Ai-Ais, the Hot Water Springs in Warmbad, the Kokerboom Forest (Quiver Tree Forest) near Keetmanshoop, the Fish River Canyon (the second-largest in the world), the Brukkaros Mountain (a former volcano) near Berseba, the coastal town Lüderitz, and several guest and game farms have become important tourist attractions.
 The tourism industry has the potential for further expansion.

 The economic growth potential of the area is considerable, but needs an intensive general development policy.
 It is a profitable tax-generating area, which predominantly comes from diamond mining for the central government.

 The main railway line and two main trunk roads give access to South Africa.
 Keetmanshoop is considered as the capital of the south and has direct air, railway, and road links with Windhoek.
 Its airport is of international standards and suitable for international air traffic.
 There is an airfield at Kolmanskop near Lüderitz.
 Well-developed landing facilities also exist at Oranjemund.

-ǁKaras has 49 schools with a total of 20,110 pupils.
+ǁKharas has 49 schools with a total of 20,110 pupils.